COMP2150-24s1/level-design-assessment-Ronitium/README.md

 ## Generative AI Use Acknowledgement

 ### Tool Used: Grammarly
-**Nature of Use** To fix the errors in the spelling
+**Nature of Use** To fix the errors in the spelling.

 **Evidence Attached?**
 ![GrammarlyEvidence!](DocImages/GrammarlyEvidence.png)

-**Additional Notes:** I used Grammarly to fix up the wording in all my sentences and paragraphs.
+**Additional Notes:** I used Grammarly to fix my spelling as I something typed the words wrong.